Mercerenies/eulers-melting-pot/README.md

 This is a Project Euler attempt.
 The catch is that every challenge will be completed in a different programming language.

+## Languages Used

+Full details of the various solutions are listed below, but for the sake of easy reference, here is an alphabetized list of the languages that have been used in these challenges so far.
+* Batch
+* Brainf**k
+* Golfscript
+* Hexagony
+* J
+* Jelly

 ## Completed Challenges

 ### Euler 1